cms-l1-dpg/L1Tutorials/tutorials/tme-seed-development/README.md

 The first exercise involves a rather simple modification of an existing seed.
 The second one requires the treatment of a seed that is a bit more complicated.

+Finally, a short third exercise demonstrates the steps necessary to finalize a L1 menu XML file and make it ready for handing it over to the relevant trigger experts.

-**The following tutorial steps are to be followed in the given order.**
+**Please follow the below tutorial steps in the given order.**

 ## Setup instructions